 |Key Personnel: Front Row, Left to Right: Pam Mignone, Purchasing, Connie Moriarty, Accounting; Back Row, Left to Right: Ron Eichelkraut, Assistan Shop Supt; Terry Chaon, Servo Supt; C.J.
 VanSchaick, Shop Supt; David Inman, Owner; Brian Inman, Electrical Engineer; Jim Bolelli, Sales Manager; Ron Walter, Winding Supt.|

-Inman Electric Motors is a privately held company and has been managed by the Inman family for three generations.
-When Sam Inman passed away in 1997 he was succeeded by his son David.
-David’s son, Brian, joined the company in 2003 after obtaining an electrical engineering degree from Purdue University.
-Inman Electric Motors has realized great success by providing personal service and quality work for over forty years.
+Inman Electric Motors is a privately held company and has been owned and managed by the Inman family for three generations.
+Inman Electric Motors has realized great success by providing personal service and quality work for over 50 years.
 The two greatest assets of the company are the loyal employees and customers.
 The key personnel in management at Inman Electric Motors have all been with the company from fifteen to thirty-five years.
-Many of the customers have been doing business with the company for as long as forty years.
-Inman Electric Motors is very proud of our excellent reputation and we look forward to serving our industry for generations to come.
+Many of the customers have been doing business with the company since the beginning.
+Inman Electric Motors is very proud of its excellent reputation and looks forward to serving its loyal customers for generations to come.

 Partners and Associations